prebuild/prebuild-install/README.md

-  --target      -t  version     (version to install for) --runtime     -r  runtime     (Node runtime [node or electron] to build or install for, default is node) --path        -p  path        (make a prebuild-install here) --token       -t  gh-token    (github token for private repos) --build-from-source           (skip prebuild download) --verbose                     (log verbosely)
+  --target      -t  version     (version to install for) --runtime     -r  runtime     (Node runtime [node or electron] to build or install for, default is node) --path        -p  path        (make a prebuild-install here) --token       -T  gh-token    (github token for private repos) --build-from-source           (skip prebuild download) --verbose                     (log verbosely)
   --libc                        (use provided libc rather than system default)